 Your initial evaluation will include an examination of your mouth and teeth and a thorough review of your health history.

-Finally, Dr. Madison will discuss the options available to you.
+Finally, we will discuss the options available to you.
 It is extremely important that you let us know all about your medical status (past and present), medications you are taking, and any other health concerns.

 The Next Steps

-If Dr. Madison determines that you are not the best candidate for this procedure after he has examined you, he will recommend other advanced options that can serve as good alternatives to dental implants.
+If our dentist determines that you are not the best candidate for this procedure after he has examined you, he will recommend other advanced options that can serve as good alternatives to dental implants.

-For patients who are good candidates, Dr. Madison will create a customized treatment plan to ensure the results of their dental implant procedure look and feel attractive, functional, and very natural-looking.
+For patients who are good candidates, our dentist will create a customized treatment plan to ensure the results of their dental implant procedure look and feel attractive, functional, and natural-looking.